JordanMartinez/purescript-jordans-reference/01-Getting-Started/01-Why-Learn-PureScript.md

 - type systems
 - etc.

 The question is "Which combination of tradeoffs provides the most benefits in prioritized areas?"
 "Good" languages happen to select specific tradeoffs that make the language well-suited for specific problems.
 For example, Python is well-suited for creating dirty one-time-run scripts to do tedious work on a computer.
-While Python can be used to create a financial or medical applications that need to extremely fast and secure, it would be better to use a different language that is better suited for such a task, such as Rust.
+While Python can be used to create financial or medical applications that need to be extremely fast and secure, it would be better to use a different language that is better suited for such a task, such as Rust.

 PureScript has chosen tradeoffs that its developers think are the best for creating simple to complex front-end applications that "just work;" that are easy to refactor, debug, and test; and help make developers more productive rather than less.